Pizza Dough From Scratch

 Actual footage of me below.

 Give the cookie sheet an even coat of oil.
 I poured some on and then used my hand to make sure it was on the sides as well to ensure that the pizza doesn't stick.

 Transfer the dough from the counter to the cookie sheet and shape it to fit.
-You can even make a little lip around the edge if you like crust.
+You can even make a little lip around the edge if you want it to have a crust.
 I typically don't do this because I'm not much of a crust gal.

 Now comes the fun part, top with your favorites.
 You can use marinara or pesto on the bottom, veggies, meats, cheeses, basil, or seasoning.
 Go to town!

 Want to know a little secret?
 I don't put the cheese under the toppings, but on top of them!
 This makes for delicious cheesy goodness.

 Our masterpiece is finished and it looks oh so goooooood!

 Note: We made two pizzas but you can always freeze the dough if you only want to make one.
 You can freeze the dough for up to 3 months.
 When you are ready to use it let it thaw and rest for about 30 minutes out on the counter before baking.

 Did you make this recipe?
 If so I would love to see it, drop a picture in the comment or send it to me on social media Facebook @HisGirlSunday.